SIX-STEP GUIDE

 and write essays with impact.

-The Six-Step Guide refers to the 2022-23 Common App Essay Prompts.
-If you're new to the college application process, it's helpful to learn some distinctions.
+The Six-Step Guide refers to the 2023-24 Common App Essay Prompts.

 The Common App Personal Statement (a.k.a.
-Common App Essay) - this is the main 650 word essay, also known as a personal statement, that is required for students applying to college via The Common Application platform.
-This essay is non-college specific, which means it is viewed by all colleges.
+Common App Essay) - This is the main 650-word essay, also known as a personal statement, that is required for students applying to college via the Common Application platform.
+This essay is not college-specific, which means it is viewed by all colleges.

-Supplemental Essays - these are the college-specific essays students write when they apply to colleges that require them.
-Often referred to as the "why us" essays, students need to research and reflect on their potential college experience.
-They generally have a word count between 200-350 words, but beware, these little essays are an important element in your application.
+Supplemental Essays - These are the college-specific essays students write when they apply to colleges that require them.
+They generally have a word count between 200-500 words and play an important role in your application.

-University of California Personal Insight Questions (PIQs) - notice that the PIQs are not called essays.
-They require a specific approach that sets them apart from other college essays.
-Students write 350 word responses to four (out of eight) PIQ prompts which are non-university specific.
+University of California Personal Insight Questions (PIQs) - Notice that the PIQs are not called essays.
+They require a specific writing style that sets them apart from traditional personal statements.
+Students write 350-word responses to four (out of eight) PIQ prompts.
+They are not university specific.